KhoaLang/DistributedFaceRecognition/README.md

 - **streaming_source_ip**: ip of the machine run this project

 Open as many VLC windows as the number of videos that you put into the main function.

+### Cloud hosting

+#### Deploy on EC2

+- Do the same as the above instruction.
+- At the **Watch the stream** step.
+  - Do the same
+  - But this time use **Public IPv4 DNS** as the **streaming_source_ip**
+  - And go to the EC2 configuration panel -> Security -> Modify the Inbound rules -> Add Custom TCP rules and set port specific to 1935.
+This action allow EC2 machine to reponse to the request through 1935 port.

 ## Project Roadmap